christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ## Scripting tips
 * Be organized and consistent, especially with naming syntax.
 	* It's always worthwhile to make all your initial data files have a consistent, group-aware, and as-simple-as-possible filename syntax.
-Usually it's best to name from most to least general characteristic.
+Usually it's best to name from the most to least general characteristic.
 	* `tissue-replicate-well_sampleNumber_laneNumber_R1orR2_batchNumber` works well (as does `tissue-condition-replicate-well_sampleNumber_laneNumber_R1orR2_batchNumber`).

 * Immediately strip whitespace from folder and filenames, and avoid having spaces in names as much as possible.
 If this is infeasible, seriously consider coding in Python instead of bash.